Skip to main content

 Lasting thought

-The Glenkerie Fund area represents some of LCCT's longest journey requirements, making this support crucial for these isolated communities.
-This project has ensured that the rural residents can access essential cancer treatment without facing transportation barriers.
+The fund area represents some of LCCT's longest journey requirements, making this support crucial for these isolated communities.
+This project has ensured that rural residents can access essential cancer treatment without facing transportation barriers.

 Read more about the Nadara Glenkerie Wind Farm Community Fund here.